-(a) A lawyer who is participating or has participated in the investigation or litigation of a matter shall not make an extrajudicial statement that the lawyer knows or reasonably should know will be disseminated by means of public communication and will have a substantial likelihood of materially prejudicing an adjudicative proceeding in the matter.

-(b) Notwithstanding paragraph (a), a lawyer may state:

-(1) the claim, offense or defense involved and, except when prohibited by law, the identity of the persons involved;

-(2) information contained in a public record;

-(3) that an investigation of a matter is in progress;

-(4) the scheduling or result of any step in litigation;

-(5) a request for assistance in obtaining evidence and information necessary thereto;

-(6) a warning of danger concerning the behavior of a person involved, when there is reason to believe that there exists the likelihood of substantial harm to an individual or to the public interest; and

-(7) in a criminal case, in addition to subparagraphs (1) through (6):

-(i) the identity, residence, occupation and family status of the accused;

-(ii) if the accused has not been apprehended, information necessary to aid in apprehension of that person;

-(iii) the fact, time and place of arrest; and

-(iv) the identity of investigating and arresting officers or agencies and the length of the investigation.

-(c) Notwithstanding paragraph (a), a lawyer may make a statement that a reasonable lawyer would believe is required to protect a client from the substantial undue prejudicial effect of recent publicity not initiated by the lawyer or the lawyer's client.
-A statement made pursuant to this paragraph shall be limited to such information as is necessary to mitigate the recent adverse publicity.

-(d) No lawyer associated in a firm or government agency with a lawyer subject to paragraph (a) shall make a statement prohibited by paragraph (a).
+- (a) A lawyer who is participating or has participated in the investigation or litigation of a matter shall not make extrajudicial statement that the lawyer knows or reasonably of should know will be disseminated by means communication will have likelihood and а substantial materially prejudicing an adjudicative proceeding in the matter. - (b) Notwithstanding paragraph (a), a lawyer may state: - (1) the claim, offense or defense involved and, except when prohibited by law, the identity of the persons involved; - (2) information contained in a public record; - (3) that an investigation of a matter is in progress; - (4) the scheduling or result of any step in litigation; - (5) a request for assistance in obtaining evidence and information necessary thereto; - (6) a warning of danger concerning the behavior of a person involved, when there is reason to believe that there exists the likelihood of substantial harm to an individual or to the public interest; and - (7) in a criminal case, in addition to subparagraphs (1) through (6): - (i) the identity, residence, occupation and family status of the accused; - (ii) if the accused has not been apprehended, information necessary to aid in apprehension of that person; - (iii) the fact, time and place of arrest; and - (iv) the identity of investigating and arresting officers or agencies and the length of the investigation. - (c) Notwithstanding paragraph (a), a lawyer may make a statement that a reasonable lawyer would believe is required to protect a client from the substantial undue prejudicial effect of recent publicity not initiated by the lawyer or the lawyer's client.
+A statement made pursuant to this paragraph shall be limited to such information as is necessary to mitigate the recent adverse publicity. - (d) No lawyer associated in a firm or government agency with a lawyer subject to paragraph (a) shall make a statement prohibited by paragraph (a).

-Comment to RULE 3.6 TRIAL PUBLICITY